spartanindc/hello-world/README.md

 # hello-world

 Hello to everyone.
-I'm aan apprentice coder, be nice to me.
+I'm an apprentice coder, be nice to me.